dxcqcv/dxcqcv.github.io/_posts/2016-08-13-gemfile-requires-error.md

 ---
 layout: post
 tilte: Gemfile requires Y error
+tags:
+- jekyll
+- gulp
+excerpt: when you have two diff version of colorator or whatever, you will get error, here is a solution.
 ---

-I got error when I updated jekyll to 3.0
+I got error when I updated jekyll to 3.0 like:

-> like You have already activated X, but your Gemfile requires Y
+> You have already activated X, but your Gemfile requires Y

 This is very annoying and fixed it for whole afternoon.